 While Ohm’s law and Kirchhoff’s voltage and current laws can be used to solve any electrical circuit, there are some helpful network theorems that we will introduce to make the analysis easier.

 Anyone who’s studied geometry should be familiar with the concept of a theorem: a relatively simple rule used to solve a problem derived from a more intensive analysis using fundamental rules of mathematics.

-At least hypothetically, any problem in math can be solved just by using the simple rules of arithmetic (in fact, this is how modern digital computers carry out the most complex mathematical calculations: by repeating many cycles of additions and subtractions!), but human beings aren’t as consistent or as fast as a digital computer.
-We need “shortcut” methods in order to avoid procedural errors.
+At least hypothetically, any problem in math can be solved by using the simple rules of arithmetic.
+In fact, this is how modern digital computers carry out the most complex mathematical calculations—by repeating many cycles of addition and subtraction.
+However, human beings aren’t as consistent or as fast as digital computers.
+We need shortcut methods to avoid procedural errors.

-As with any theorem of geometry or algebra, these network theorems are derived from fundamental rules.
-In this chapter, I’m not going to delve into the formal proofs of any of these theorems.
-If you doubt their validity, you can always empirically test them by setting up example circuits and calculating values using the “old” (simultaneous equation) methods versus the “new” theorems, to see if the answers coincide.
-They always should!
+It’s important to note that we will not delve into the formal proofs of any of these theorems.
+If you doubt their validity, you can always empirically test them by setting up example circuits and calculating values using the simultaneous equation methods versus the “new” theorems to see if the answers coincide.

 by Aaron Carman